 Steve F. Temme and Steve Tatarunis

-Most audio analysis systems offer a wide range of stimulus option, and selecting the right one can be daunting.
+There are many audio test stimuli in common use, and selecting the best stimulus for your application can be a daunting task as most audio analysis systems offer a wide range of options.
 This overview explains the different stimulus types, what the waveforms look and sound like (click the speaker icon to hear the sound), the advantages and disadvantages of each and when you would be likely to select each one.

 Stepped Sine Sweep